nanichang/nanichang/README.md

 👨‍💻 My name is Nanichang and I’m a Software Engineer based in Jos Plateau state, Nigeria.
 - 🥂 Over 7 years of professional software development experience 🌱
 - 🔭 I am currently working on an Internally Generated Revenue platform for Plateau State [[PIRAS]](https://piras.psirs.gov.ng)
-- 💻 I’m currently leaning Golang and C programming language
+- 💻 I’m currently leaning Golang, Python and C programming language
 - 👯 I’m looking to collaborate on backend, frontend or both
 - 🤔 I’m looking for help with finding a community of introverted developers
 - 💬 Ask me about backend developement with Laravel, Nodejs, and Golang